“Sometimes the smallest things take up the most room in our heart.” – Winnie The Pooh

 2. Practising Mindfulness

-Many of us may find happiness in our big achievements but are those achievements an outcome of your one big effort, or the small steps you took towards your goal?
+Many of us may find happiness in our big achievements but are those achievements an outcome of your one big effort, or the small steps you took toward your goal?
 Or you may have been putting a lot of effort towards your goals but do you feel you are not able to achieve them?

 “Enjoy the little things, for one day you may look back and realize they were the big things.” – Robert Brault